 - Am I still required to make child support payments during the prosecution of this case?

-Simply put, it is a crime to intentionally not make court-ordered child support payments for one’s child.
+Simply put, this law makes it a crime to intentionally not make court-ordered child support payments for one’s child.
 It is important to review the court’s child support order with your attorney to ensure that you are fully aware of your obligations and responsibilities towards the child.

-Section 25.05(b)1 of the Texas Penal Code states that, for the purposes of this offense, the state’s attorney can obtain a conviction even if that child was born out of wedlock, whose paternity is acknowledged by the individual, or whose paternity has been established by a separate civil suit.
-This means that even if you’re the biological father but never married the mother, then the law will consider the child yours.
+Section 25.05(b) of the Texas Penal Code states that, for the purposes of this offense, the state’s attorney can obtain a conviction even if that child was born out of wedlock, whose paternity is acknowledged by the individual, or whose paternity has been established by a separate civil suit.
+This means, for instance, that even if you’re the biological father but never married the child’s mother, then the law will consider the child yours.
 Even if you don’t have a paternity test, if the court has determined you to be the parent, then you can still be convicted.